FG Camera Library 1.5.1.0 (2024-05-13)

 In hardware or software triggered mode, each trigger event results in one or two valid image lines.
 Multiple trigger events are required before the image is complete and returned to the user.

-The RTCC can be used to adapt the the trigger signal to the desired scan rate, see Using hardware trigger mode for examples.
+The RTCC can be used to adapt the the trigger signal to the desired scan rate, see Using hardware trigger for examples.

 Embedded line and trigger counters